arunkumar1701/guidewire-/README.md

-# GigShield AI: Parametric Insurance for the Gig Economy
+# GiG-I: Parametric Insurance for the Gig Economy
 **AI-Powered Income Protection with Adversarial Fraud Defense**

 ---